pkdevaraj/Presentations/Chef_usageGuide.md

 This is probably the better option because it need not add the "apt" cookbook before the "nginx" cookbook on every node which is configured for Nginx.

 So adjust a few things in the Nginx cookbook to make this happen.
-First, open the Nginx recipe file again:
+First, open the Nginx recipe file again add the contens below and save it.

 ///////////////////////

 add ningxfile.png

 /////////////////

+Edit the metadata.rb file.
+This file is checked when the Chef server sends the run-list to the node, to see which other recipes should be added to the run-list.

+//////////

+add metadata.png

+/////////

+Nginx cookbook now relies on apt cookbook to take care of the package database update.

+**Add the Cookbook to your Node**